 Emotions: present, adventurous, hopeful, confused, energized

-5. Learning To Shake It Off Is An Important Life Skill
+Knowing When To Let Things Go Is An Important Life Skill

 Caring about what people think is not uncommon.
 Almost everyone I work with in therapy has a fear that others are judging them for their choices.